tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ![lemma2](Images/lemma2.PNG)

-Note that it's possible to lemmatize every part of speech for any given word—all we need to do is apply the lemmatize function to the word with a different pos argument on each pass.
+Note that it's possible to lemmatize every part of speech for any given word.
+All we need to do is apply the lemmatize function to the word with a different pos argument on each pass.
 In practice, however, noun lemmatizations are usually enough, since the most informative words for most NLP analyses are nouns.
-It's also important to note that lemmatization is not a step one would want to apply for any kind of analysis—measures of sentiment would be biased if the words were adjective-lemmatized beforehand, for example.
+It's also important to note that lemmatization is not a step that one would want to apply for any kind of analysis; measures of sentiment would be biased if the words were adjective-lemmatized beforehand, for example.

 ---